appserver-io/appserver/get-started/psrs.md

 ## What does our `PSRs` mean for you
 ***

-This means, that if you implement an application that works with 1.0.0, we guarantee that it'll run without changes for all releases < 2.0.0. `PSR's` will only be supplemented with new interfaces and methods, whereas existing interfaces and methods will **NOT** be touched.
+This means, that if you implement an application that works with 1.0.0, we guarantee that it'll run without changes for all releases < 2.0.0.
+The [application specific PSRs](#application-specific-psrs) will only be supplemented with new interfaces, whereas existing interfaces nor their methods will be touched.

 ## Our vision regarding `PSRs`
 ***